Aare Latoosa of Ibadan

-On arrival in Ibadan, Latoosa joined Ogunmola’s private army and soon became the captain of his guards.
+On arrival in Ibadan, Latoosa joined Ogunmola's private army and soon became the captain of his guards.
 On October 3, 1871, Latoosa was installed Aare Ona Kakanfo and ruler of Ibadan.
-Originally from Ilora, not far from today’s Oyo.
+Originally from Ilora, not far from today's Oyo.

 Obadoke Latoosa (or Latosisa) of Ibadan, the 12th Kakanfo.
 He is worthy of mention because he was the Kakanfo in office when again, several parts of Yorubaland were at war — the Kiriji War, said to be the longest civil war in global history, and was fought for 16 years from 1877 to 1893.
-He was also the last military Kakanfo, being succeeded by an honourary holder, Samuel Ladoke Akintola.
+He was also the last military Kakanfo, being succeeded by an honorary holder, Samuel Ladoke Akintola.

 For a long time, some say as much as 16 years, Latoosa remained childless, despite sacrifices and propitiations to the gods of the land.
 Due to the growing influence of Ilorin, whose new Emir, Abd Salaam had sacked the capital of Old Oyo Empire at Katunga, Latoosa opted for the Islamic faith, and took the name Mohammed, inflected in Yoruba pronunciation as Momodu, and became fully known as Momodu Obadoke Latoosa.
 Shortly after, his wife birthed a son which he named Sanusi, believing that his childlessness ended because of his new faith.
 Many historical accounts concur that Latoosa, actually usurped the title of his predecessor, Ojo Aburumaku, who later became Soun of Ogbomoso.

 When the rulership of Ibadan fell vacant following the self-exile of Balogun Ajobo, and the death of Baale Orowusi, Latoosa and Ajayi Ogboriefon were the most senior chief left.
 Latoosa claimed that he could not rule with the title of Baale; and opted to be the ruler of Ibadan with the title of Aare Ona Kakanfo.
 He thus became the Aare.
 In his view, the titles of Basorun and Baale were of lower ranks that brave soldiers should not take.
 He was a popular ruler; never afraid of war.